Frequently Asked Questions

 How long does the life settlement process take?

-The life settlement process in Florida usually takes 30 to 90 days, depending on how quickly policy information and medical records are received.
+The life settlement process in Florida typically takes around 60 to 90 days, though the timeline varies depending on how quickly policy information and medical records are received.
 Working with a licensed life settlement advisor like Florida Life Settlement Advisors can help streamline the process, from appraisal to final payout.

 Is selling my life insurance policy taxable?